THE REASON IS A CLEANING-LADY

-When my brother and I were small Cora Bailey, a Black woman from a neighboring town, would take care of us when our mother took a day off.
+When my brother and I were small Cora Bailey, a Black woman from a neighboring town, would do some house work and take care of us when our mother took a day off.
 She was a calm person whom we never thought of disobeying.
 She made superb lemon meringue pie and peanut butter cookies.
 Sometimes she brought her daughter, Doris, a teenager I admired because she could twirl.

 When I was 15 Cora told me that Doris wasn't coming because she had had a baby, and then, that he had died.
 "She misses him," she said.

-At about that time my mother's aunt, who worked in an organization called the Urban League in the town where Cora lived, told her that she was a prostitute.
-"We don't need you any more," Mom said.
+At about that time my aunt, who worked at the Urban League in the town where Cora lived, told my mother that Cora was a prostitute.
+"We don't need you any more," Mom told her.
 We never saw her again.

-Such unfairness led to my choosing the left and her memory explains being drawn to Black people and culture.
-It explains choosing African history as a field for research.
+Such unfairness led to my choosing the left and her memory explains being drawn to Blacks.
+It is the reason for choosing African history.

 * * *